ohmydevops/swoole-laravel-chat/README.md

 - [ ] add is typing !
 - [ ] add join/left message.
 - [ ] mobile application
+- [ ] Scalability for 1 milion user !

 # Any problem?